mozillascience/studyGroup/lessons/Visualising Spatial Data/Visualising_Spatial_Data_in_R.md

 ebola_data <- merge(SL.df,ebola,by="admin2Name")

 ```
-We can now use the new ebola_data dataframe to plot the number of cases for each
+We can now use the new ebola_data data frame to plot the number of cases for each
 area in Sierra Leone.
 We start by plotting the cases for a single week using ```ggplot```
 (see ggplot tutorial for an introduction on how to use ggplot2) it's important to include
 the ```group=group``` argument to make sure that polygons are plotted in the correct order.
 By